userkace/film-ext/README.md

 # movie-web extension archive
-these are the raw files used for the extension before they were removed from there respective stores.
+these are the raw files used for the extension before they were removed from their respective stores.

 ## usage
 ### firefox